intoxstudio/page-sidebar-for-twentyseventeen/readme.txt

 = Sidebar on individual pages =

-If you want your page sidebar to differ from your post sidebar, it is recommended to install Content Aware Sidebars.
+If you want your page sidebar to differ from your post sidebar, it is recommended to also install [Content Aware Sidebars](http://dev.institute/wordpress-sidebars/).
 That plugin allows you to show and hide widget areas on a wide range of conditions, giving you complete control over your sidebar.

 == Installation ==